-Configuration→UNIT→HGBP=1Minimum Load Control installed and enabled for Start-Up Only
+$Configuration \rightarrow UNIT \rightarrow HGBP=1$..
+Minimum Load Control installed and enabled for Start-Up Only

-Configuration→OPTN→LOAD=1Staged Circuit Loading

-Configuration -> OPTN -> LLCS=0 Automatic Circuit Select
+Configuration→OPTN→LOAD=1 . .
+Staged Circuit Loading Configuration→OPTN→LLCS=0 . .
+Automatic Circuit Select

 Since Circuit A has the lowest average wear factor, it will be the lead circuit.
 Within the circuit, compressor A3 has the lowest wear factor and will start first with Minimum Load Control ON.
 The next stage will turn OFF the minimum load control.
 Stage 3 will start a compressor in the same circuit because of the Staged Circuit Loading configuration.
 Compressor A2 has the next lowest wear factor and will be started next.
 Compressor A3 will be next to start.
 Since all compressors in Circuit A are ON, the next stage will start another circuit.
 Of the remaining circuits, Circuit B has the lowest wear factor, and the compressor with the lowest wear factor is B2.
-All of the Circuit B compressors will be started in the same manner as Circuit C will be started.
+All of the Circuit A. Once all Circuit B compressors are ON, then Circuit C will be started.
 The process continues until all compressors are ON.
 See Table 17.